 If this is for a custom modpack or a modpack that has been edited, you'll need to make the same changes to both server and client.
 When editing a modpack or creating a custom one, please make sure to test only one mod at a time so you know which mod you changed is causing the connection issue.

 If these versions are the same, please contact support.

-This happens when your computer is not able to load fast enough.
+When you try to connect to your server and you get the error "Took too long to log in", this happens when your computer is not able to load fast enough.
 Check that your launcher, such as CurseForge, has 8gb of RAM set up in the Minecraft settings.